 The Elvie is another hands-free system.
 There are only five parts to clean and it takes seconds to assemble.
 It’s advertised as completely silent.
 The Elvie is the same price as Willow Pump at $499, also has single and double pumping capabilities without cords.
 Similar to Willow Pump, it has settings of various intensity and uses in-app tracking to monitor milk production, track pumping history, and control the pump.

 The Elvie vs. The Willow

-A friend of mine used the Elvie Silent Wearable Breast Pump this year with her newborn.
+A friend of mine used the Elvie Silent Wearable Breast Pump (Amazon link) this year with her newborn.
 He is now about 2 months old.
 When he was 3 weeks old he was diagnosed with RSV which made her switch from exclusive breastfeeding to exclusive pumping, she started using The Elvie Pump and it changed everything for the better.

 “The Elvie has made the transition from exclusive breast feeding to exclusive pumping relatively seamless!
 I love not being strapped to a wall while I pump but instead, I can do chores, walk around and even drive while pumping.
 It makes it super convenient!” she said.

 The Elvie and The Willow both provide pumping mothers with the cordless, hands-free ability to pump anywhere while doing almost anything.
 Willow vs. Elvie 1-1.

 Willow Pump v Elvie Pump — Charging

 While she loves The Elvie Pump, she said it does not hold a charge for very long.
 She wasn’t used to having to charge her pump, so it took a while to get used to.
 She now charges the pumps after every pumping session to ensure they are fully charged.
 After losing a charge part way through multiple pumping sessions, she learned this was the best option.
 The Willow Pump’s battery is designed lasts for 5 sessions.
 Win for The Willow.
 Willow 2 – Elvie 1.